mandliya/algorithms_and_data_structures/README.md

 This repository will contain random algorithm and data structure problems I resolve to solve at least one a day.

 ## Include Directiory
-This directory contain STL like header files implementation of various algorithms and data structures.
+Include directory and sub directories contain STL like header file implementation of various algorithms and data structures.
 Following header only implementation, these files contain all the function implementation.
-Source files in problem directories explain the problems we are trying to solve and calls these routines.
+Source files in problem directories explain the problems we are trying to solve and call these routines.

 I am continously learning, and always happy to receive feedback.
 If you see an issue, or incorrect implementation of concepts, please let me know.